Edward River Bridge campground

 A current NSW recreational fishing licence is required when fishing in all waters.

-Dogs may not be brought into Murray Valley National Park, however they may be brought into Murray Valley Regional Park, including Edward River Bridge campground, as long as park restrictions surrounding dogs are observed.
+Dogs may not be brought into Murray Valley National Park however they are permitted in Murray Valley Regional Park.
+You can camp with dogs at Edward River Bridge campground, as long as park restrictions surrounding dogs are observed.

 NSW national parks are no smoking areas.